 Well, your meter readings are transmitted automatically to your provider via a central data controller, usually approximately once a month.
 With your permission they can do this morning often though if they need to check your usage more regularly.
 This means no more estimated readings, or having to go out side in the rain or wind (or like me, in my pyjamas) when I realise I have forgotten to do them AGAIN!
 It really should save you time, effort and money.
 You can find out about other ways I save on my utility bills here.

 Whilst the first generation of smart meters were locked to the provider, the new generation ones can allow you to switch providers, and all you need to do is provide them with the serial numbers on the actual meters.
 This means that you aren’t tied in to staying with a provider if their prices go up or you aren’t happy with the service because you can’t find time to be at home, perhaps even off work, to wait for an engineer to swap them over.
 It really has made life a lot easier with the new system.
+If you have problems with your smart meter, you should be able to contact your provider for advice.

 I definitely think that a smart meter can save you money, and once I’ve had it longer, I will update the post and confirm this for you.